Ur14592/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The difference is that .map returns a new array of elements while in turn of passing each element back to the callback.

 2. What is the difference between a function and a method?

+A function returns a value and is called by name, but a method is an internal part of a class and is called by name that goes with an object.

 3. What is closure?

+Its a function inside a scope that is saved to be recalled for a later time from outside the scope.

 4. Describe the four rules of the 'this' keyword.

+    1.can the function be called by 'new'
+    2.can the function be called by bind, call, or apply 3.is the function called in as a method , obj.functrion?
+    4.is the function called in the global scope

 5. Why do we need super() in an extended class?

+Its used to refer back to the parent class. it can be used to invoke a an immediate parent class constructor.

 ## Project Set up